JuhiJadhav/Group12_BigDataProject/README.md

 - [NREL Wind Integration National Dataset](https://registry.opendata.aws/nrel-pds-wtk/).

 ## Business Problem or Opportunity
-- Create cheaper energy sources.
+- Create cheaper energy sources due to a diversified industry.
+- Identify the best locations for new Wind turbines.
+- Create oppunitities for small scale wind opportunities for entrepreneurs in order to fuel the local area.

+//Old
 - Create more sustainable environmentally friendly energy sources.
 - Diversify the Country's energy sources, and reduce dependance on any one source.